 Keep in mind that most student housing is not furnished unless otherwise specified and you will only be renting a room, and may have to share the other facilities like the bathroom and kitchen with other students.

 Tio welcomes students from all over the world.
 The information on this page is meant for students requiring a student visa to study in the Netherlands.

 After applying for admission to Tio by sending a signed copy of the application form, Tio will contact you about the admission proceedings.

 In order for you to come to the Netherlands and to study at Tio, please check whether you need a student visa and/or a residence permit.
 Always check with the Dutch Immigration and Naturalisation Service to see if you require an ‘Authorisation for temporary stay’, also known as an entry visa (MVV).

-The visa application is completed by Tio if a MVV and/or residence permit is required.
-Tio will apply for the MVV and/or residence permit, after the following conditions have been met:
+If a MVV and/or residence permit is required, Tio will apply for the MVV and/or residence permit, after the following conditions have been met:

 - The student has been accepted by Tio.

 - The student has sent all the required and legalised documents (see below).

 - The student has paid the package fee to Tio.